What Is a Good Credit Score and How to Achieve It?

 What Is a Good Credit Score to Rent an Apartment?

 A grade of at least 620 in the FICO score chart is considered enough for renting an apartment.
 Still, the exact requirements may vary depending on several factors.
 Each landlord or rental agency has individual qualification criteria.
+While some landlords may be open to scores of 600 or lower, others may consider 700 to be the lowest qualifying one.

 One factor is related to the property’s location.
 Homes in hot markets tend to come with stricter requirements.
 This means that anything under 700 won’t be enough for you to get approved.
 Also, your competition plays a role too.
 For example, if several prospective tenants have similar profiles, the owner or rental agency is likely to rent out the property to the person with the best credit score.